nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 Adding these two things back into our application only result in about a **1.5 MB** increase in the size of our final image.
-This is a small price to pay for the ability to scan our final image for vulnerabilities as well as generating SBOMs for our Docker images.
+This is a small price to pay for the ability to scan our final image for vulnerabilities as well as generating an SBOM for our Docker images.

 ## Final Thoughts